Publications

 Book Manuscript in Preparation

-This project is a computational history of ideas about suffering in Western canonical texts.
-Using HathiTrust digital humanities tools for text analysis, I track semantic associations with suffering, such as word prevalence and co-occurrence, across different compilations of the Western canon.
-I use these associations as a framework for scoping a multi-disciplinary Western intellectual history of suffering over the longue durée.
+This project uses digital humanities tools to scope an intellectual history of suffering over the longue durée.
+With the help of HathiTrust tools for text analysis, I track semantic associations with suffering (such as word prevalence and co-occurrence) across different compilations of the Western canon.
+I use these associations as a framework for a multi-disciplinary narrative.

 Publication Updates